7th & 8th June 2014

-The Festival Committee work hard throughout the year to put on the event, this year held on the 1st and 2nd of June, including:
+The Festival Committee work hard throughout the year to put on the event, this year to be held on the 7th and 8th of June, including:

-- Two live music stages, with something to suit every musical taste!
+- Live music, with something to suit every musical taste!

-- A popular kids’ tent with activities to keep younger visitors entertained, including face painting, story telling and more
+- A popular Kids’ Area with activities to keep younger visitors entertained, including face painting, story telling and more

 - General Merchandise stalls selling everything from antiques to clothing to fair trade products (and much more!)